01The 12 Types of Trades You Can Place With a Broker

 - The stock price may never fall (or rise) to the limit you’ve established.
 As a result, your order may never be executed.

 - Limit orders are executed by your broker in the order they are received.
 It is possible that the stock you are interested in buying (selling) will reach your limit price yet your trade will not be filled because the price fluctuated above (below) your limit before the broker could get to your order.
+It is less common in the age of electronic trading.

 - If there is a sudden drop in the stock price, your order will be executed at your limit price.
 In other words, imagine the stock you want is trading at $50 per share.
 You have a limit order placed at $48 per share.
 The CEO resigns, and in a single session, the stock plummets to $40 per share.
 As the security was falling in price, your order was executed.
 You are now sitting on a loss of $8 per share.

 To protect yourself from sudden market shifts, many professionals recommend that all stock trades, whether you are buying or selling shares, be placed as limit orders.
-It's only an extra $5 per trade at most brokerage firms, well worth the insurance protection of making sure you don't pay more or less than you intended.

 Besides the usual caveats, there are some additional considerations before placing an all-or-none order: